-Cleveland Park Congregational Church is a member of the United Church of Christ, a mainstream Protestant denomination.
-Our church was founded in 1918 and has been active in the life of Cleveland Park and Washington D.C. area ever since.
+Cleveland Park Congregational UCC is a member of the United Church of Christ, a mainstream Protestant denomination.
+Our church was founded in 1918 and has been active in the life of Cleveland Park and the Washington D.C. area ever since.

-We are a church that is always stretching and growing, trying to be faithful to God’s call to love our neighbor as ourselves.
-Like other Congregational, UCC churches, we arrived early on issues of justice and equality.
-For example, our Pastor performed a marriage of two long time members as soon as the District of Columbia passed the Religious Freedom And Civil Marriage Equality Amendment Act.
+We are a church that is always stretching and growing, trying to heed God’s call to love our neighbor as ourselves.
+Like many UCC congregations, we have always been active on issues of justice and equality.
+For example, our pastor officiated the marriage of two church members as soon as DC passed the Religious Freedom and Civil Marriage Equality Amendment Act.
 We are currently engaged in an examination of our own racial bias and working to dismantle the structures of racism in both society and church.

 Congregationalists were the first to ordain an African-American Pastor (1785), a woman (1853), an openly gay person (1972) and the first to affirm same-gender marriage equality (2005).

-We believe faith requires tenderness and courage, a kind of big love that is committed to changing people’s lives, not just in our church, but also in the world around us.
-We call it religion with relevance.
+We believe faith requires tenderness and courage, a kind of big love committed to changing people’s lives, not just in our church community but in the world.

 Our Faith is over two thousand years old.
 Our thinking is not.

-Our Worship reflects our inclusive, united and uniting church.
-Sing in our choir, read the scripture for us, play your violin, speak to us, or just sit among us in prayer and celebration.
+Our Worship reflects our inclusive, united, and uniting church.
+Sing in our choir, read scripture for the service, play your instrument, share joys and concerns, or simply sit among us in prayer and celebration.

 Our Community celebrates our diverse interests and gifts.
 Twenty-something?
 Reader?
-Play bridge?
+Armchair theologian?
 Poet?
 Stressed-out and need a retreat?
 If you have an affinity, we have a group for you.

-Members of the congregation come from a variety of religious backgrounds and share a commitment to these goals.
-We seek to balance the traditional aspects of Christianity–faith and study, prayer and social action.We look forward to your visit!
+Members of our congregation come from a variety of faith backgrounds and experiences.
+We unite as a community around our mission, our covenant, and our commitment to faith and worship, prayer and spiritual practice, education and social action.We look forward to your visit!